Find out if you qualify

 The child must be related to you.

-A number of different relationships qualify for EITC, including:
+Many different relationships qualify for EITC, including:

 • Son or daughter (whether by blood or adoption), stepchild, qualified foster child, or their descendants (grandchild or great-grandchild), or